claranet/cloud-deploy-docs/source/rst/commands.rst

     This is the Blue/Green swap strategy to choose:

     * ``overlap``: Default behavior.
-There is no downtime of service with this strategy but both version of the application could be online at the same time because the **N+1** version will be attached to the **online** ELB before the **N** version is detached.
+There is no downtime of service with this strategy but both versions of the application could be online at the same time because the **N+1** version will be attached to the **online** ELB before the **N** version is detached.

-    * ``isolated``: This strategy will produce a downtime of service but ensures that only one version of the application is online.
+    * ``isolated``: This strategy will produce a service downtime but ensures that only one version of the application is online.

 Blue/Green | purgebluegreen